 Another option is to mix 1/2 teaspoon of baking soda and 2 tablespoons of ACV in a glass of warm or lukewarm water.
 Sodium bicarbonate is the active ingredient in baking soda.
 It can help alkalize your body and make your urine less acidic.
 This is thought to help get rid of kidney stones and prevent them from coming back.

-You can add ACV to your meals by including it as an ingredient in homemade:
+You can add ACV to your meals by including it as an ingredient in a host of homemade products, including:

 - salad dressings